-Brexit Update: Draft Negotiation Directives for the European Commission to Negotiate with the UK
+Brexit Update: Draft Negotiation Directives from the EU Commission

 The European Commission has published its draft negotiating directives that outline the stands it will take in the upcoming negotiations between the United Kingdom and the European Union.